 Subscribe: https://www.youtube.com/c/NathanLatkawatchTrust Chain Global CEO Giancarlo De Lio: The first end-to-end transaction platform for commodities...
 Vi...

-Giancarlo De Lio and Katrin Shechtman (from Toronto, Ontario, Canada) started Trust Chain about 2 years ago.
+Giancarlo De Lio and Katrin Shechtman (from Toronto, Ontario, Canada) started Trust Chain over 2 years ago.

 Giancarlo De Lio and Katrin Shechtman founded Trust Chain Global, a fintech platform and third-party workflow management solution.

 The platform enables the global commodities community to transact transparently and legally faster and with better safety.